-The Limes Nursery School offers early education for children aged 2-4-years-old.
+St Werburghs Park Nursery School offers early education for children aged 2-4-years-old.

-The Nursery School has one classroom for children up to the age of 3 years old, called Willow Room.
-Willow room is designed to offer a safe, nurturing and enriching environment where children are happy to explore and learn.
+The Nursery School has a classroom for children up to the age of 3 years old, called Blue Room.
+Blue room is designed to offer a safe, nurturing and enriching environment where children are happy to explore and learn.
 The ratio of staff to children is one to four.
 The team provides inclusive and individual support for children with a range of additional needs.
-The Willow team, and more specifically the child's key person, aims to develop positive and supportive relationships with children and their families, making links with children's centre and family support services if required.
+The Blue room team, and more specifically the child's key person, aims to develop positive and supportive relationships with children and their families, making links with children's centre and family support services if required.
 The Sendco works alongside children, families and the team, liaising with other agencies to establish early identification of children's additional needs.

-There are three classrooms for children aged 3-4 years old, red, blue and green rooms each room is thoughtfully designed to offer an inclusive approach that aims to provide all children with high quality teaching and learning opportunities, responding to children's individual needs and learning styles.
+There are two classrooms for children aged 3-4 years old, Blue and Yellow rooms each room is thoughtfully designed to offer an inclusive approach that aims to provide all children with high quality teaching and learning opportunities, responding to children's individual needs and learning styles.
 The ratio of staff to children is one to thirteen.
 We deliver a broad, balanced curriculum and a well resourced learning environment, both inside and outside.
 We aim to work in partnership with parents/carers and a range of other agencies, enabling us to identify children's additional needs and requirements and to provide effective support.